tag/msis-prep/docs/Business Cycles.md

 ## The Business Activities Cycles

 > Prof. Joshua Dennis from Indiana University Bloomington: "The business cycles begin with capturing data/information about a transaction.
 They end with information output, such as a financial statement or payment (similar to a system).
-Similar transactions are grouped together to form a business cycles"...."Business Cycles give us a framework for gathering and documenting business requirements or “business rules"
+Similar transactions are grouped together to form a business cycles...."Business Cycles give us a framework for gathering and documenting business requirements or “business rules"

 There are 5 major Business Cycles:

-1. Procurement cycle (Expense, Purchasing, Procure to Pay)
+1. **Procurement cycle (Expense, Purchasing, Procure to Pay)**
-2. Revenue cycle (Sales, Order to Cash)
+2. **Revenue cycle (Sales, Order to Cash)**
-3. Production cycle (Manufacturing or Operations)
+3. **Production cycle (Manufacturing or Operations)**
-4. Human Resources / Payroll cycle
+4. **Human Resources / Payroll cycle**
-5. Accounting Cycle
+5. **Accounting Cycle**

 During the CORE, you would participate in different business activities of these cycles using SAP.
 Here, I would focus on introducing the **Procurement Cycle** and the **Revenue Cycle**.
 There are a lot of good resources online that you could find about other three cycles.
 You are very welcome to dig into them as knowing them would help you better understand business processes in organizations.